Police arrest 10 youths for anti-India protest in Kashmir

 Before Wednesday’s sentencing, dozens of Kashmiris gathered at Malik’s home in Srinagar, the largest city in Indian-controlled Kashmir.
 Some marched through the streets, chanting “We want freedom” and “Go back India.”
 Government forces fired tear gas at the marchers, who threw stones.
 No injuries were immediately reported.

-Meanwhile, shops and businesses closed in the main centers of Srinagar for a second day.
+Shops and businesses closed in the main centers of Srinagar for a second day.

+Meanwhile, unidentified assailants shot and killed a television performer outside her home outside Srinagar city on Wednesday.
+Police blamed militants for the shooting, which also injured the artist’s 10-year-old nephew.

+Also, six suspected militants and a police official were killed in two separate gunfights in Kashmir on Wednesday and Thursday, police said.

 Rebels in the Indian-controlled portion of Kashmir have been fighting New Delhi’s rule since 1989.
 Most Muslim Kashmiris support the rebel goal of uniting the territory, either under Pakistani rule or as an independent country.